MelonKami/MelonKami-Bot-Experimental/README.md

 # MelonKami Bot Experimental

-This repo is for the Experimental version of my main bot MelonKami, here I will experiment on features and ect, which in return could result in an unstable bot.
+This repo is for the Experimental version of my main bot MelonKami ``https://github.com/MelonKami/MelonKamiBot``, here I will experiment on features and ect, which in return could result in an unstable bot.

 ## Feel free to use my bot as your own